sr99622/libonvif/README.md

 BUILD ON LINUX WITH MODULES ENABLED

+Ubuntu is strongly recommended if using linux.

 Use the standard install instructions to install the onvif and avio libraries.
 Install pytorch and associated tools using pip.
-Follow the instructions above for install on linux, then continue with the instructions below
+Follow the instructions above for install on linux, then continue with the instructions below.

 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117